 - Your hair is too damaged and requires cutting instead

 Schedule a consultation with an experienced stylist.
-They can assess your hair in person to see if a keratin treatment is suited to your texture, goals and budget.
+They can assess your hair in person to see if a keratin treatment is suited to your texture, goals, and budget.

 So how much is a keratin treatment?
-The answer depends on where you live, your stylist’s experience, your hair’s length and thickness and any add-on services.
+The answer depends on where you live, your stylist’s experience, your hair’s length and thickness, and any add-on services.
 Top salons charge $400+ for high-end keratin on long, thick hair with a full service menu.
 More budget-friendly salons charge $150 to $300 for shorter styles.

 While not the cheapest service, keratin treatments offer months of hassle-free hair thanks to smoothed frizz and enhanced shine and strength.
-Follow tips to make results last and determine if dramatic yet high-maintenance results are worth the investment for you.
+Follow these tips to make results last and determine if dramatic yet high-maintenance results are worth the investment for you.